-This week’s tips for a great weekend-read is the Under the Never Sky Trilogy by Veronica Rossi.
+This reading tips this week is the Under the Never Sky Trilogy by Veronica Rossi.
 The trilogy starts off with “Under the Never Sky”, followed by “Through the Ever Night” and “Into the Still Blue” as second and third installments.

 I love the title of the trilogy, it immediately drew my attention.
 The ‘never sky’ sounds so beautiful and intriguing, and luckily, the books turned out to live up to the expectations.
 This series is not overly dystopian, more like YA fantasy in a really good way, I would say.
 It’s a trilogy that just pulls you in.
 It’s a quick, fast-paced read, with nuanced characters and a complex, fascinating futuristic world.